micronaut-projects/micronaut-starter/starter-web-netty/README.md

 $ docker push gcr.io/[PROJECT ID]/micronaut-starter
 ```

-You are now ready to deploy your application:
+You are now ready to deploy your application :

 ```
-$ gcloud beta run deploy --image gcr.io/[PROJECT ID]/micronaut-starter
+$ gcloud run deploy --image gcr.io/[PROJECT ID]/micronaut-starter --platform=managed --allow-unauthenticated
 ```

 Where `[PROJECT ID]` is replaced for your project ID.
-You should see output like the following:
+You should be asked to specify a region and see output like the following:

 ```
 Service name: (micronaut-starter):